We've compiled your most common Form questions and concerns in one convenient place! Click on any question below for instant answers.

 Any time that a user starts editing a form and doesn't click Cancel or Confirm & Save, Pardot saves their editing session in the background.

-The notice saying that someone else is editing the form just means that — someone else started editing and didn't save or explicitly cancel their changes.
+The message saying that someone else is editing the form just means that — someone else started editing and didn't save or explicitly cancel their changes.
 If either user saves their changes without incorporating the other's changes, you may lose your work.
-We always suggest that one or the other of you click Cancel so you don't experience any loss in your work.
+We always suggest that one of you click Cancel.
 In this case, one user should click “cancel” and let the other finish editing.

 If I'm editing an existing form, do I have to walk through all the steps again?